Qovery/documentation/website/docs/main-concepts/Environment.md

      website/docs/main-concepts/Environment.md.erb
 -->

-## Problem of managing multiple environments
+## Complexity of managing multiple environments
 When software teams work on new features, they rarely work using just one Git branch.
 New features are developed on dedicated branches and tested on pre-production environments to make sure they work flawlessly before releasing to production.
 Achieving this, however, is often costly and troublesome: